liquidctl/liquidctl/docs/corsair-commander-guide.md

 ## Initializing the device

+_Changed in 1.9.0: the firmware and bootloader versions are not available when data is read from [Linux hwmon]._

 The device should be initialized every time it is powered on, including when the system resumes from suspending to memory.